scarv/scarv-cpu/src/fsbl/README.md

 - That there is a Xilinx UARTLite IP core accessible at `0x4060000`.

+- That there is a Xilinx AXI GPIO IP core accessible at `0x40000000`.

 - That the FSBL runs out of a *read only* memory.

 - That the core is set up such that the post-reset PC value points